benjavalero/replacer/replacer-backend/technical-design.md

 The class `DumpFinder` is in charge of finding the latest dump available for a given project.

-The dumps are generated monthly and placed in a shared folder on Wikipedia servers.
+The dumps are generated monthly and placed in a shared folder in Wikipedia servers.
 This dump folder is structured in sub-folders corresponding to the different wiki-projects, e.g. `eswiki`, which are also structured in sub-folders for each generation date, e.g. `20120120`, containing finally the dump files.
 For instance:

 - `/public/dumps/public`
   - `enwiki`